torbenator/ephys-for-stocks/README.md

 # ephys-for-stocks

-### Trying to analyze stock market data using electrophysiological analyses.
+### Analyzing stock market data using electrophysiological analyses.

 ### This shouldn't work but I wanted to try it anyways.